Employees’ Guide To Car Allowance

 Receiving mileage reimbursement while getting a car allowance

 Employees that receive a vehicle allowance are still eligible to be reimbursed for their business mileage at the standard rate.
 If your employer does not reimburse you for any additional mileage, you may be able to deduct it from your taxes, although under the current Tax Cuts and Jobs Act this is not possible for most employed individuals.
-See the current 2022 mileage rates from the IRS.
+See the federal mileage rates for 2023 and the 2022 mileage rates from the IRS.

 Taxing reimbursement and car allowance